 Denmark has a long history of water and a remarkable tradition for sustainable solutions.
 Copenhagen is a liveable, blue and green city introducing smart integrated water solutions.
 In Denmark we drink groundwater directly from the tap, and thanks to efficient waste water treatment you can swim in our harbour, and our beaches are clean.
 New climate resilient neighbourhoods are being planned and built.
 Congress delegates will have plenty of opportunities to explore this living water laboratory.

 The Pavilion of Denmark addresses the global water challenges of the future and demonstrate smart water technology, system solutions, governance and policy in order to secure resilience in future towns and cities of the world.
-The Danish Pavilion features an open and innovative exhibition area of +500 sqm with specific zones highlighting the water cycle and all key areas where Danish knowledge and skills can make a difference world wide.
-Sign up at Danish Export - Water here.
+The Danish Pavilion features an open and innovative exhibition area of +600 sqm with specific zones highlighting the water cycle and all key areas where Danish knowledge and skills can make a difference world wide.
+Read more here.

 Read the Danish core narrative about congress ambitions, summits and outcome here.

-We encourage you to join us in to Copenhagen and participate in IWA World Water Congress & Exhibition 2020.
-Read more in this Handout.
+We encourage you to join us in to Copenhagen and participate in IWA World Water Congress & Exhibition 2021.

-In your presentations towards 2020 you can use this promotion slide.
+In your presentations you can use this promotion slide.

 Watch movie about Copenhagen here.